C-User-Group-Fankfurt/solid_cpp_talk/slides.md

 - Normal driving (e.g. on a highway) requires only a limited functionality of our actors
 - Any emergency situation (e.g. emergency braking into standstill) requires maximum actor capability
-- As safety plays a major role for automated systems, Driving Systems have to handle these situations separately:
+- As safety plays a major role we need to handle these situations separately:

    a) normal situations - limitations for actors

-   b) special situations - permission for actors to use extended limits (+ increased redundancy of system)
+   b) special situations - permission for actors to use extended limits

 ---